albertkun/21S-AA191-GitPracticing/readme.md

 git push
 ```

+## Try using Markdown if you finish ahead of time:

-In the meantime, here are some friendly tips for using `markdown`, which is used in `readme.md` files on `GitHub`.
+In the meantime, here are some tips for using `markdown`, which is used in `readme.md` files on `GitHub`.

 ## 1.0 Headings
 Use `#` to demarcate headings and levels!